Join my community and receive my free ebook! Subscribe now >>

 It does however temporarily affect your blood pressure.
 Though hypertension usually occurs because of stress, a neglected diet, your busy lifestyle and also of your age.

 The drinks you consume throughout your day can have significant impact on your blood pressure readings.
-But, while some drinks have a negative effect, there are also other that have the result of balance to your blood pressure readings.
+But, while some drinks have a negative effect, there are also others that have the result of balance to your blood pressure readings.

 When it comes to the relation between coffee and high blood pressure, it was thought for a long time that coffee drastically increases your blood pressure levels.
 However, as more and more studies were conducted it was revealed that the reality is a different one.

-In this study the individuals blood pressure were slightly elevated throughout the day, which can adversely affect your health.
+In this study the individuals blood pressure was slightly elevated throughout the day, which can adversely affect your health.
+This study showed that excessive coffee drinking does adversely affect your blood pressure.

-Another study that was coordinated by Dr. Wolfgang Winkelmayer conducted over a twelve year period showed that women drinking a cup of coffee regularly have in fact a lower risk for high blood pressure over those who only occasionally consume coffee.
+Another study that was coordinated by Dr. Wolfgang Winkelmayer conducted over a twelve-year period showed that women drinking a cup of coffee regularly have in fact a lower risk for high blood pressure over those who only occasionally consume coffee.

-The explanation of this study's result was that coffee contains antioxidants, a substance that helps to lower your heart and reduce cancer risk.
+The explanation of this study's result was that coffee contains antioxidants, a substance that helps to lower your heart disease and reduce cancer risk.

 Though another argument for the those result states that the fact that those women drank coffee regularly became tolerant to increased blood pressure levels.